 - 3 ears fresh corn

 - 125 gram shallots (~ 10 Indonesian sized, or ~ 3 US sized), minced

 - 2 stalks Chinese celery, thinly sliced, about 1/4 cup (Note 1)

 - 2 stalks scallion, thinly sliced, about 1/4 cup

 - 150 gram all-purpose flour

 - 75 gram rice flour or tapioca starch

 - 1 teaspoon ground pepper

-- Stand each ear of corn up in a bowl and use a knife to scrape off the kernels.
+- Place a small ramekin inside a large mixing bowl.
+Stand each ear of corn on the small ramekin, and use a sharp knife to scrape off the kernels.
+The kernels will fall into the mixing bowl without making a mess.
 Throw away the cobs.

-- Using a laddle, drop spoonful of batter into the hot oil and fry until batter turns golden brown, about 2-3 minutes each side.
-Drain and cool on a wiring rack.
-Repeat until all batter has been used up.
-Serve hot with tomato sauce and chili sauce.
+- Drop ladleful of batter into the hot oil and fry until golden brown, about 2-3 minutes each side.
+Drain the fritters on a wire rack over a baking sheet.
+Repeat until all batter is used up.
+Serve hot with tomato ketchup and chili sauce.